 The search bar allows you to enter keywords and search for documents.
 The search will act on both the title, meta-data, and the content of the documents in the database.

 Enter a document’s full title, or part of its title in the search bar and click Search.

 Please note: The search is case-sensitive.
 In some cases, users will find their documents quicker by searching for specific words in the title, instead of the full title.

-You can also use a document’s Leg.
-Ref. to search for it.
-However, the Leg.
-Ref. must be entered exactly as it would appear in the reference column.
+You can also use a document’s Reference to search for it.
+However, the Reference must be entered exactly as it would appear in the reference column.

 You can use the Library Filters to refine your search.
 You can also use them to filter the documents, without using the search bar.

 The Library or search results can be filtered by :

 *Essential Documents: Documents that typically have critical obligations for organizations.
 These documents are identified by a star, next to their name.